 Growing up our vacations as a family looked like two week trips to the Upper Peninsula in my parents converted school bus.
 Traveling like this planted a seed in me.
 A seed that loves rock collecting, Lake Superior's cool breeze, and finding everything there is to do and see in the Great Lakes State and beyond.
 My belief is that a lot of people put off booking the trip because they just don't know where to start.
-If you are prepared, planning and booking are a walk in the park (literally).
+If you are prepared, planning and booking can be a walk in the park.

 WHERE TO GO

 Do you have a list of places on your Notes app or a ‘bucket list’ of places saved on Instagram or Pinterest?
-Great – this is a great place to start!
+Great – this is where to start!

 If you don’t have that list, do some basic research with free online resources or asking your loved ones about a place they've always wanted to visit or love to take a trip to.